 Get Professional Installation

-The best advice we can give to a homeowner is do not do this yourself.
+The best advice we can give to a homeowner does not do this yourself.
 Unless you are a licensed electrician, you should not be wiring a hot tub with a 220/240 volt electrical circuit.
 It can kill you if you make one wrong move.
 Please contact us for wiring a hot tub or spa in your home or apartment complex.
 We’ll make sure the connections are safe, water-tight, and that the installation meets all code requirements.
 Frye Electric, Inc. is locally owned and operated and has been servicing Indiana for over 37 years.
 Quality is value, and we value our customers and our reputation as a trusted and dependable electrical contractor in Indiana.
 We are hopeful that you will give Frye Electric, Inc. the chance to earn your business.